Nag9844/Ingress-setup-in-a-kubernetes/k8s/README.md

 kubectl apply -f app2-service.yaml

 3. Deploy NGINX Ingress Controller
-Step 4: Install NGINX Ingress Controller
+Install NGINX Ingress Controller
 Deploy the NGINX Ingress Controller in your Minikube cluster using the following command: minikube addons enable ingress
 Note:- Ingress controll comes as addon on minikube

 4. Create Ingress Resources
-Step 5: Define Ingress Rules
+Define Ingress Rules
 Create an Ingress resource to route requests to app1 and app2.
 It will also configure custom logging and rate limiting. app-ingress.yaml
 apiVersion: networking.k8s.io/v1kind: Ingressmetadata: